 There are also some risk factors.
 People at higher risk for Internet addiction include those with other addictions, higher stress levels, or no social support.

 Although it may be difficult to cut back your usage, you can overcome your Internet addiction.

 As with any addictive pattern, people have the ability to control their own behavior if they so desire.
 In other words, if you want to change, you can.
 Here are some tips to get started:

 Moderation and controlled use as a form of primary treatment is the best way to get started.
 It is unrealistic to expect to cut out Internet usage completely.
 In fact, in today's society, it is nearly impossible.
 Try to set times and schedules for Internet use.
 Evaluate when and how the Internet is used and try to modify habits.
 Consider scheduling Internet time with a real life event that will force you to walk away.

-Some evaluation methods at Internet addiction treatment centers include standard measures for stress, impulse control and anxiety, and depression, as well as parameters designed specially to measure computer addiction.
+Some evaluation methods at Internet addiction treatment centers include standard measures for stress, impulse control and anxiety, and depression, as well as parameters designed specially to measure computer and smartphone addiction.
 Most treatment is based on

 cognitive behavior therapy